Declaration of Personal Experience

 Is this for anyone?

-No. This is a pilot project, so for now, a Declaration of Personal Experience can only be submitted by Canadian citizens, permanent residents or those having refugee status.
-Moreover, Declarations will only be considered in decisions for admission to undergraduate programs in one of the direct-entry faculties, and will not be considered for admission to Faculty of Health Sciences programs or the Civil Law Section of the Faculty of Law.
-Note that the Faculty of Medicine, the Faculty of Education, and the Common Law Section of the Faculty of Law use their own processes to assess a student’s personal experience.
+No. A declaration of Personal Experience can only be submitted by Canadian citizens, permanent residents or those having refugee status.
+Moreover, declarations will only be considered in decisions for admission to undergraduate programs in one of the direct-entry faculties, and will not be considered for admission to programs leading to a Juris Doctor designation or graduate studies.

 How does it work?

-You don’t need to send us a Declaration of Personal Experience; you should only send us a Declaration if you would like us to know about specific experiences or accomplishments that set you apart.
+You don’t need to send us a Declaration of Personal Experience; you should only send us a Declaration if you do not meet the required average and you would like to tell us about specific experiences or accomplishments that set you apart.

 - Apply for admission.